Dan-wanna-M/blog/_posts/2024-05-05-Designing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 This extended semantics is not natural at all in the context of context-free languages.
 It is context-sensitive.
 As discussed above, we need an integrated method to handle its repetition, but `except!(<strings>)*` makes it appear as a simple combination of `except!(<strings>)` and `*`.
 In other words, a nonterminal repeated 0 or more times.
 As the discussion above indicates, this is **not** the correct interpretation.
 An integrated, though less elegant syntax, will clearly indicate that its semantics differ significantly from other parts of the grammar.

-**Update 2024/05/15**: I decide to name my EBNF variant as KBNF(Koishi's BNF).
-Long live Touhou Project!
+*Update 2024/05/15: I decide to name my EBNF variant as KBNF(Koishi's BNF).
+Long live Touhou Project!*

 ### Core API Design